Roaming Grand Staircase–Escalante

 "Because everybody has a story."

 *Note: On December 4, 2017, U.S. President Donald Trump signed an executive order to draw new boundary lines for Grand Staircase–Escalante National Monument.
-The proposal introduces three new national monuments in this area named, west to east, Grand Staircase, Kaiparowits and Escalante Canyons.
+The proposal introduces three units in this area named, west to east, Grand Staircase, Kaiparowits and Escalante Canyons.

 Grand Staircase–Escalante National Monument